Cornish language: Media

 Cornish television shows have included a 1982 series by Westward Television with each episode containing a three-minute lesson in Cornish.
 An Canker-Seth, an eight-episode series produced by Television South West and broadcast between June and July 1984, later on S4C from May to July 1985, and as a schools programme in 1986.
 Also by Television South West were two bilingual programmes on Cornish Culture called Nosweyth Lowen.

 In 2016 Kelly's Ice Cream of Bodmin introduced a light hearted television commercial in the Cornish language and this was repeated in 2017.

 The first episode from the third season of the US television program Deadwood features a conversation between miners, purportedly in the Cornish language, but really in Irish.
 One of the miners is then shot by thugs working for businessman George Hearst who justify the murder by saying, "He come at me with his foreign gibberish."

 A number of Cornish language films have been made, including Hwerow Hweg, a 2002 drama film written and directed by Hungarian film-maker Antal Kovacs and Trengellick Rising, a short film written and directed by Guy Potter.

 Screen Cornwall works with Cornwall Council to commission a short film in the Cornish language each year, with their FilmK competition.
 Their website states "FylmK is an annual contemporary Cornish language short film competition, producing an imaginative and engaging film, in any genre, from distinctive and exciting filmmakers".

+A monthly half-hour online TV show began in 2017 called An Mis (The Month).
+It contained news items about cultural events and more mainstream news stories all through Cornish.
+It also ran a cookery segment called "Kegin Esther" ('Esther's Kitchen').

 Music

 English composer Peter Warlock wrote a Christmas carol in Cornish (setting words by Henry Jenner).
-The Cornish electronic musician Aphex Twin has used Cornish names for track titles, most notably on his DrukQs album.
+The Cornish electronic musician Aphex Twin has used Cornish names for track titles, most notably on his Drukqs album.